Opta visualisations of England's big day in FACTs...

 England's most common pass combination was Bobby Moore to Geoff Hurst, with the England skipper passing forward to his West Ham team-mate 13 times.
 Captain Bob also chipped in with assists for 2 of Geoff Hurst's 3 goals.
 West Germany's top pass combo was Karl-Heinz Schellinger's 14 passes to Wolfgang Overath.

 Alf Ramsey's team may have been famed for not having wingers, but a glance at our player influence graph shows England got plenty of width from their full-backs – far more than West Germany.

 Obviously not, but the much-lauded pair found the target with just 2 of their combined 16 shots.

 The Bayern Munich hero may have been well on top in the nickname stakes, but the then-Blackpool man was marginally ahead when it came to passes in the final third.
 The pair completed more attacking third passes than any other player on the pitch – both 21 – but Ball managed to probe in more dangerous areas.

 England dominate the skies

 No room for WWII gags but England won 14 of the 23 aerial duels over the 120 minutes.

 Wait for the West Germans to approach the final third, then foul them, apparently.
 The West Germans were far more disparate with their hacking.

 Bobby Moore was man of the match

-Perceived wisdom is quite often correct, and England's young captain - he was only six months older than Daniel Sturridge is now - led by example.
-Moore led the lists for passes (64 out of 69) and ball recoveries (17, denoted here as green crosses).
+Perceived wisdom is quite often correct, and England's young captain (at 25 years and three months) led by example.
+Moore led the lists for passes (64 out of 69) and ball recoveries (17, denoted here as green plus signs).